Peggy

 • \( q \)

-Peggy receives the two prime numbers \( p \) and \( q \) and sends the product \( n = p \cdot q \) to Victor.
+Peggy receives the two prime numbers \( p \) and \( q \), and sends their product \( n = p \cdot q \) to Victor.

-Peggy wants to convince Victor about that \( y \) is a square modulo \( n \) without revealing the secret value \( x \) to Victor.
+Peggy wants to convince Victor that \( y \) is a square modulo \( n \) without revealing the secret value \( x \) to him.

-Peggy first chooses the secret value \( x \) and then computes the public value \( y \) which she sends to Victor.
+Peggy first chooses the secret value \( x \), then computes the public value \( y \), which she sends to Victor.

-Peggy computes the value \( a \) using the random integer \( r \).
+Peggy computes the value \( a \) using a randomly chosen integer \( r \).

-In response to the challenge Peggy computes the value \( z \) which she sends to Victor.
+In response to the challenge, Peggy computes the value \( z \) and sends it to Victor.

 Victor verifies the received response \( z \) from Peggy by checking that \( z^{2} \: mod \: n = y^{b} \cdot a \: mod \: n \).
-Only if this is the case he sends a new challenge to Peggy (as in step 4) which she have to respond to.
+Only if this holds does he send a new challenge to Peggy (as in step 4), which she must respond to.

-If Peggy can successfully respond on all \( k \) challenges sent by Victor, he is convinced that \( y \) is a square modulo \( n \), i.e. she know the secret value \( x \).
+If Peggy can successfully respond to all \( k \) challenges sent by Victor, he is convinced that \( y \) is a square modulo \( n \), i.e., that she knows the secret value \( x \).

 Victor